 Detailed information regarding the laboratory component of this course can be found in the lab coursepack.
-It is important to note that due to the nature of the course, if a student misses three (3) lab periods, they will fail the course.
+It is important to note that due to the hands-on nature of the laboratory, if a student misses three (3) lab periods, they will fail the course.